polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/pallets.md

 has its own discrete logic which can modify the features and functionality of your blockchain's state transition function.

-For example, the Balances pallet, which is included in the Framework for Runtime Aggregation of Modularised Entities (FRAME), defines a cryptocurrency for your blockchain.
-More specifically, it defines storage items which tracks the tokens a user has, functions that users can call to transfer and manage those tokens, APIs which allow other modules to burn or mint those tokens, and hooks which allow other modules to trigger functions when a user's balance changes.
+For example, the [Balances pallet](https://github.com/paritytech/substrate/tree/master/frame/balances), which is included in [FRAME](/knowledgebase/runtime/frame), defines cryptocurrency capabilities for your blockchain.
+More specifically, it

-You are able to write your own pallets which define logic and functionality you want to introduce to your blockchain, and the following documentation will show you how.
+defines:
+- **storage items** that keep track of the tokens a user owns;
+- **functions** that users can call to transfer and manage those tokens;
+- **APIs** which allow other pallets to make use of those tokens and their capabilities; and
+- **hooks**
+which allow other pallets to trigger function calls when a user's balance changes.

+Substrate runtime engineers can define custom logic for their blockchain by writing their own pallets and encapsulating their blockchains desired functionality by combining custom pallets with existing FRAME pallets or [Substrate modules alike](link_to_other_pallet_libs).
+The following documentation will show you how.

+> **Note:** At the time of writing, FRAME pallets exist in two different forms &mdash; Version 1 and Version 2.
+This article first covers the structure of a "V1" pallet.
+Skip to "FRAME V2" for the latest structure of a Substrate pallet.
+Read [here](to_do) for more information on these changes.

 ## Skeleton of a Pallet
+### FRAME V1
 A Substrate pallet is composed of 5 sections:

 ```rust